hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 ### Bracketing ambiguities (part 2)

-The next batch of prompts consisted of attachment ambiguities at the phrasal level.
-At this point, I no longer suspect that the model will have training data that would directly bear on the desired image, at least not directly.
+The next batch of prompts consists of attachment ambiguities at the phrasal level.
+At this point, I no longer expect that the model will have training data that could directly bear on the desired image, at least not directly, so we might be able to more directly learn about its language processing abilities.

-I used one of the most commonly examples from intro to linguistics books and courses: ***"the woman saw the man with the binoculars"***.
+I tried one of the most commonly examples from intro to linguistics books and courses: ***"the woman saw the man with the binoculars"***.
 As with the example above, there are two parses here that arise from two different possible attachment sites for the phrase "with the binoculars":
 1. The woman [saw \[the man\] \[with the binoculars\]]
 2. The woman [saw [the man with the binoculars]]